nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 The responses defined in the message definitions do not include MESH responses see notes below:

-**Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
-The MESH acknowledgements and responses are not defined in this specification
+**Note 1:** When using MESH, additional MESH responses will be available.
+The MESH responses are not defined in this specification

 **Note 2:** Messages are structured in eXtensible Markup Language (XML) only.